officialrajdeepsingh/awesome-nextjs/README.md

 - [Nextjs Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - Start new projects with App Router and Page Router support, Tailwind CSS and TypeScript, and many more.
 - [Superplate](https://github.com/pankod/superplate) - Superplate is well-structured and production-ready and comes with Typescript, Popular UI Kits and +30 plugins.
 - [Next.js + Tailwind CSS + TypeScript Starter and Boilerplate](https://github.com/theodorusclarence/ts-nextjs-tailwind-starter) - Combination of Next.js, Tailwind CSS, and TypeScript.
+- [Kirimase](https://kirimase.dev) - Kirimase is a command-line tool (CLI) for building full-stack Next.js.

 ## Headless CMS